The CRISTA Camps Internship Program

 - We ask each intern to serve by giving their time, energy and resources for the duration of the internship.
 The full-time camp staff also desire to give back by generously giving time, energy, grace, resources and opportunities to each intern.

-When does the internship program start?
+When does the internship program start and end?

 What does a normal day/week look like for an intern?

 Interns work at Island Lake and Miracle Ranch and live in gender-specific housing (primarily based out of Miracle Ranch).
 During the school year, interns spend one day each week focused on spiritual growth by participating in Bible studies, one-on-ones, and personal time with the Lord.
-In addition, interns spend five days each week working in their camp department and enjoy one day off without camp or internship responsibilities (local church involvement is strongly encouraged and accommodated where possible).
+In addition, five days each week working in their camp department and one day off without camp or internship responsibilities (local church involvement is strongly encouraged and accommodated where possible).

 - 21 years old or older